Italian football culture

 Roma, Lazio, Milan, Fiorentina, whatever the team you decide to support, go for it, let italianity permeate your whole being and enjoy the earth-shattering ride!

-hope you enjoyed listening about my personal experience with the Italian football culture, if the answer is yes… share with a friend!
+I hope you enjoyed listening to my personal experience with the Italian football culture, if the answer is yes… share with a friend!